 Many retail businesses start off well and soon plan to expand in order for the business to flourish.
 While expansion certainly needs to be done, it must be done in moderation.
 Expanding too much, or too rapidly can lead to a variety of problems which a retail business may not be ready to face.

-Before attempting to expand and capture a bigger share of the market, business owners must ensure that they are adequately prepared to meet logistic challenges, financing concerns, staffing issues and supply chain management.
+Before attempting to expand and capture a bigger share of the market, business owners must ensure that they are adequately prepared to meet logistic challenges, financing concerns, staffing issues, and supply chain management.
 Expanding without preparation can make retail businesses battle out for survival.

 2. LABOR MANAGEMENT

-One of the prime factor in poor brick-and-mortar sales performance is a combination of poor retail management coupled with an overcritical eye towards quarterly dividends: a lack of accurate inventory control creates both underperforming and out-of-stock merchandise, causing a poor shopping experience for customers in order to optimize short-term balance sheets, the latter of which also influences the desire to under-staff retail stores in order to keep claimed profits high.
+One of the prime factors in poor brick-and-mortar sales performance is a combination of poor retail management coupled with an overcritical eye towards quarterly dividends: a lack of accurate inventory control creates both underperforming and out-of-stock merchandise, causing a poor shopping experience for customers in order to optimize short-term balance sheets, the latter of which also influences the desire to under-staff retail stores in order to keep claimed profits high.

 3. PROBLEMS WITH MANAGEMENT / LEADERSHIP

-Lack of proper experience and incompetence of the management is one of the prime reasons why retail businesses fail.
+Lack of proper experience and incompetence of retail management is one of the prime reasons why retail businesses fail.
 Business owners must ensure that they spot and effectively address any management problems before they go out of hand.

 4. IN-STORE CUSTOMER EXPERIENCE